 The basic building block of all computers is the electronic switch: a device which starts or stops the flow of electricity based on a control signal.
 (Same as a light switch on the wall, but controlled by a separate electrical signal rather than a mechanical connector.)
 In the first generation of general-purpose computers, each electronic switch is a physical vacuum tube.

-Vacum tubes have the advantage that they mostly work.
-On the other hand, they take a lot of space and are pretty inefficient: they need a lot of power and lose much of it via heat (which occasionally burns the tube).
+Vacum tubes take a lot of space and are inefficient: they need a lot of power and lose much of it via heat, which occasionally burns the tube.

 The computers of this era are programmed using physical modifications to the machine: by changing the wiring and adjusting arrays of switches.
 Changing the physical configuration of ENIAC for each new task takes around 2 weeks.
 There are no “operating systems”.